Hitsuono/Topophilic/content/blog/tfa_intro/tfa_intro.md

 IMGS

-- Cylinder: as a set, this is just $S^1\times [0,1]$-- i.e., a circle elongated along one extra dimension.
+- Cylinder: as a set, this is just $S^1\times I$-- i.e., a circle elongated along one extra dimension.
 It is a two-dimenisonal space and we see it as a subspace of the three-dimensional space $\ro^3$;

 IMG